Every answer your idea needs, fast.Full innovation due diligence in 10 minutes.

 Problem Analysis

-Identifies the broader problems your invention addresses, so you can frame it correctly for filing.
+Identifies the broader problems your invention addresses, so you can frame it correctly for investors, filings, or grant applications.

 Is your idea actually new?